abpframework/abp/docs/en/Community-Articles/2023-11-97-AOT-Compilation/Post.md

 # Native AOT Compilation in .NET 8
 Native AOT (Ahead-of-Time) compilation is a feature that allows developers to create a self-contained app compiled to native code that can run on machines without the .NET runtime installed.
-It results in benefits such as minimized disk footprint, reduced executable size, reduced startup time, and reduced memory demand
+It results in benefits such as minimized disk footprint, reduced executable size, reduced startup time, and reduced memory demand.

 Native AOT compilation isn't a new feature in .NET 8.
 It's first introduced in .NET 7.

-Differences between .NET 7 and .NET 8 AOT Compilation are:
+Differences between the AOT Compilation of .NET 7 and .NET 8 are:

 - **System.Text.Json improvements**: .NET 8 adds support for more types, source generation, interface hierarchies, naming policies, read-only properties, and more.
-- **New types for performance**: .NET 8 introduces new types such as FrozenDictionary, FrozenSet, SearchValues, CompositeFormat, TimeProvider, and ITimer for improving app performance.
+- **New types for performance**: .NET 8 introduces new types such as FrozenDictionary, FrozenSet, SearchValues, CompositeFormat, TimeProvider, and ITimer to improve the app performance.
 - **System.Numerics and System.Runtime.Intrinsics enhancements**: .NET 8 adds support for Vector512, AVX-512, IUtf8SpanFormattable, Lerp, and more.
 - **System.ComponentModel.DataAnnotations additions**: .NET 8 adds new data validation attributes for cloud-native services and a new ValidateOptionsResultBuilder type.
 - **Hosted services lifecycle methods**: .NET 8 adds new methods such as StartAsync, StopAsync, StartBackgroundAsync, and StopBackgroundAsync for hosted services.

-It's important to note that not all features in ASP.NET Core are currently compatible with native AOT For more information, see [Native AOT deployment overview](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
+It's important to note that not all features in ASP.NET Core are currently compatible with native AOT.
+For more information, see [Native AOT deployment overview](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).

 ## How to use Native AOT Compilation in .NET 8

-You can add `<PublishAot>true</PublishAot>` in your project file to enable Native AOT Compilation.
+You can add `<PublishAot>true</PublishAot>` in your project .csproj file to enable Native AOT Compilation.

-  - For the new projects you can creage with `--aot` parameter.
+  - For the new projects, you can create them with the `--aot` parameter.
 Example: `dotnet new console --aot`.

-By default, compiler chooses a blended approach code optimization but you can specify an optimization preference inside your csproj file.
+By default, the compiler chooses a blended approach code optimization but you can specify an optimization preference inside your .csproj file.
 You can choose **size** or **speed** according your requirements.

 ```xml
 <OptimizationPreference>Size</OptimizationPreference>